danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-27-detecting-swiftui-preview-mode.md

 }
 ```

-You shouldn't misuse this information, but if you have a preview problem that you need to work around, this property may be a good last resort.
+You shouldn't misuse this information, but if you have a preview problem that you need to work around, it may be a good alternative.

 ## How to make the code testable and easier to use